This article includes standard terms and ideas used within the Evolv product suite and optimization program.

 See how to create an organization.

-A "phase" is a scoped experiment within your project.
+A "phase" is a period of time in which the system operates a certain way within a live project.
 It has its own control combination, a unique experiment ID, and a clear start and end date.

 When a project is launched, it starts in the Initialization phase.
 This phase is an AB test where each combination contains a single variant.